Undergraduate research programs and funding

 Explore the Frontiers of Protein Design

-Located in Seattle, this paid research program offers a unique opportunity for students from around the world to delve into the world of computational and experimental protein design, working alongside some of the brightest minds in the field.
+Located in Seattle, this paid research program offers a unique opportunity for students from around the world to delve into the world of computational and experimental protein design.

 The Institute for Protein Design at the University of Washington is a world-leading research center focused on creating new proteins that solve modern challenges across medicine, technology, and sustainability.
 Here, interdisciplinary expertise converges — from computer science and biochemistry to clinical medicine and entrepreneurship.
 Current projects include the development of novel therapeutics for cancer, Alzheimer’s disease, and more, as well as new vaccines, nanomaterials, and enzymes.
 Explore our blog to learn the latest.